Retirement visa; countries with retirement visas; retirement visa Europe; retiree visa.

 More and more people are answering these three questions by looking at retirement abroad.
-With the same research showing that happiness increases rapidly after retirement, could a different retirement strategy help you move up the curve faster?
+With the same research showing that happiness increases rapidly after 55, could a different strategy help you move up the curve faster?

 The considerable differences in the cost of living mean your money is worth much more in some countries.
 Your savings and income can go further than you can imagine.

-- Moving from Miami, Florida to Boquete, Panama will effectively multiply your retirement spending power by 230%.
+- Moving from Miami, Florida to Boquete, Panama will effectively multiply your spending power by 230%.